XujieSi/mercury-share/README.md

 1. enter `profiling` and set up the profiling framework according to README.
 2. build min-cut solver: `cd solver/pseudo_max; make`
-2. build partition framework:
+2. build Mercury partition framework:
 	- open `partition` project use eclipse
 	- export `runnable jar` (a pre-built runnable jar is included in `bin`)
-3. (optional, used for debugging) build trace visualization tool: similar to the above
+3. (optional, only used for debugging) build trace visualization tool:
+	- similar to the above
+	- a pre-built jar is also included in `bin`

 ## Run Mercury